thoughtspot/thoughtspot.github.io/_admin/loading/dematerialize-a-view.md

 To dematerialize a view:

 1. To find your materialized view, click **Data** in the top menu, and choose **Views**.
-2. Click on the name of your view.
+2. Click the name of your view.
 3. Click **Schema**.
 6. Under **Materialization**, click **Dematerialize**.